www.floresflowers.com

 Artemisia ludoviciana 'Valerie Finnis' - 'Valerie Finnis' Mugwort - Perennial Herb

-Aster oblongifolius - Fall Aster - Perennial
+Aster oblongifolium - Fall Aster, Mexican Aster - Perennial

-Baileya multiradiata - Desert Marigold - Wildflower
+Baileya multiradiata -Desert Marigold -

 Calyptocarpus vialis - Horse Herb - Groundcover - Does best in shade and is very drought-tolerant once established.